tmtsoftware/scalafiddle-core/Usage.md

 ## Templates

 The code written in the fiddle is run inside a _template_.
 This template provides things like common imports and a wrapper around the code so that it can be directly executed.
 The templates provides pre and post code snippet around the actual fiddle code.
-The
-_default_ template provides the usual imports and wraps the code in the `ScalaFiddle` object and its `main` method, so that it can be directly executed.

-All fiddles must have an `object ScalaFiddle extends js.JSApp` with a `main` method to work.
+All fiddles must have an `object ScalaFiddle` to work.
 Usually this is provided by the template, but in some cases you may want to leave that to the user.

 To mark the beginning and ending of user editable content, use `// $FiddleStart` and `// $FiddleEnd` markers.